 Does your dog beg for a taste of fish when you are cooking?
 Perhaps you have been tempted to toss your dog a bite of raw fish while you are preparing a meal.
 Fish is a common ingredient in dog foods and dogs often love the taste of it.
 It's high in healthy protein and rich in Omega-3 fatty acids, both of which are essential to dogs.
 But is it safe for dogs to eat raw fish?
-The short answer is sometimes.
+The short answer is maybe, it depends on the type of fish.

 Is Raw Fish Safe for Dogs?

-In general, it may be best to prevent your dog from eating any kind of raw fish--especially if it's raw fish that you wouldn't eat.
-Raw fish may contain harmful pathogens like bacteria and parasites.
+In general, it is best to prevent your dog from eating any kind of raw fish.
+Raw fish may contain harmful pathogens like bacteria and parasites (flukes, roundworms, and tapeworms).
 It may also contain dangerous heavy metals and bones.
 Any of these can make dogs and humans sick.

 Even if your dog is unaffected by pathogens in raw fish, there is a possibility that cross-contamination will spread the pathogens to you or other people.
 Humans and dogs with weakened or compromised immune systems should stay away from raw fish.
 In addition, very young or very elderly humans and animals are at a greater risk of getting sick from the pathogens in raw fish.